Bard (Soviet Union): Tourist song

 During the Soviet Era of Stagnation, camping, and especially its intense forms such as alpinism, kayaking/canoeing, and canyoning, became a form of escapism for young people, who felt that these activities were the only ways of life in which such values as courage, friendship, risk, trust, cooperation, and mutual support still mattered.
-It is these types of situations and virtues that tourist songs use for their subject matter.
+It is these types of situations and virtues that tourist songs use for their subject.

 Many of the best tourist songs were composed by Yuri Vizbor who participated and sang about all the sports described above, and Alexander Gorodnitsky who spent a great deal of time sailing around the world on ships and on scientific expeditions to the far North.

 A notable subgenre of the Tourist song was the Sea song.
 As with other tourist songs, the goal was to sing about people in hard conditions where true physical and emotional conflicts appear.
 Vladimir Vysotsky had several songs of this sort, since his style suited them perfectly.
-Many of Alexander Gorodnitsky's songs are about the sea since he actually had the opportunity to experience life at sea.
+Many of Alexander Gorodnitsky's songs are about the sea, since he actually had the opportunity to experience life at sea.
 While some songs were simply about sailors, others were about pirates.
 With the romanticism of songs like Brigantine by Pavel Kogan, pirate songs are still popular at author song concerts today.
 Almost every bard has at least one song of this type.

 Tourist song was generally tolerated by the government, and it existed under the moniker author song (avtorskaya pesnya), i.e., songs sung primarily by the authors themselves, as opposed to those sung by professional singers (although professionals often "borrowed" successful author songs for their repertoires).
 Another name for this genre was "amateur song" (samodeyatelnaya pesnya, literally translated as "do-it-yourself song" or "self-made song").
 This term reflects the cultural phenomenon of the Soviet Union called "amateur performing arts," or khudozhestvennaya samodeyatelnost.
-It was a widespread, often heavily subsidized occupation of Soviet people in their spare time.
+It was a widespread, often heavily subsidized, occupation of Soviet people in their spare time.
 Every major industrial enterprise and every kolkhoz had a Palace of Culture, or at least a House of Culture, for amateur performers to practice and perform.
 Many of them, as well as many universities, had Clubs of Amateur Song ("Klub samodeyatelnoy pesni, or KSP), which, in fact, were clubs of bard song and which stood quite apart from the mainstream Soviet "samodeyatelnost".

 Grushinsky festival traces its origins to tourist song fan meetings, but now includes songs from all genres.